A CPWA® certification registered education course (online)

 The comprehensive Yale CPWA online program includes: study materials to help candidates prepare for and pass the CPWA registered education course and CPWA certification exam.

-Built around the Certified Private Wealth Advisor® (CPWA) certification curriculum and approved by the Investments & Wealth Institute™ (formerly IMCA) as a registered education program, this course fulfills the education requirements for CPWA certification.
-This course includes comprehensive coverage of the topics and learning objectives found in the CPWA Core Body of Knowledge (i.e., the curriculum).
+Built around the Certified Private Wealth Advisor® (CPWA) certification curriculum and approved by the Investments & Wealth Institute® as a registered education program, this course fulfills the registered education requirement for CPWA certification.
+This course includes comprehensive coverage of the topics and learning objectives found in the CPWA Core Body of Knowledge (core topics list).

 Wealth Management Theory & Practice is an online course for wealth management professionals pursuing the prestigious CPWA certification.